 You are really very welcome to come and explore any Sunday service at the Abbey.
-Below is our normal pattern, but at the major Christian festivals (such as Advent, Christmas and Easter) the worshipping life of Malmesbury Abbey is a rich and busy one, so it’s best to see the Abbey's Weekly News Sheet or contact the Parish Office for details.
+Shown below is our normal pattern, but at the major Christian festivals (such as Advent, Christmas and Easter) the worshipping life of Malmesbury Abbey is an especially rich and busy one, so it’s best to check the Abbey's Weekly News Sheet or contact the Parish Office for details.

 At 9am on a Sunday 10-20 people gather in the stillness and serenity of the 12th century Abbey and pray the ancient words of the 1662 Book of Common Prayer Holy Communion.
 This service includes a short sermon and finishes at approximately 9.40am.